 Best time to visit Goa

-The best time to come to Goa is during the dry, relatively cool winter months between late November and mid-March.
+The best time to visit Goa is during the dry, relatively cool winter months between late November and mid-March.
 At other times, either the sun is too hot for comfort, or the humidity, clouds and rain make life miserable.
 During peak season, from mid-December to the end of January, the weather is perfect, with temperatures rarely nudging above 32°C. Finding a room or a house to rent at that time, however – particularly over Christmas and New Year when tariffs double, or triple – can be a real hassle.
+Find out more about when to go to India.

 Festivals in Goa